eosc-sq/ensure-sq/docs/papers-selection.md

 **ER**: software definition, software metrics

-MC: related to Landscaping, since it focused on quite specific SW (standard) and criteria (maintainability).
+**MC**: related to Landscaping, since it focused on quite specific SW (standard) and criteria (maintainability).
 They refer to the ISO/IEC 9126 definition.

 ---